-“Kettlebells are my favorite tool… versatile and can be used for a myriad of conditioning or bodybuilding movements,” writes Maillard Howell, owner of CrossFit Prospect Heights in Brooklyn and founder of the The Beta Way, in an Instagram caption.
+“Kettlebells are my favorite tool… versatile and can be used for a myriad of conditioning or bodybuilding movements,” writes Maillard Howell, owner of Dean CrossFit and founder of The Beta Way, in an Instagram caption.
 What’s more, the piece of equipment is a bit easier to lug around the gym than, say, dumbbells.
 Meaning, more sweat and less vying with other gym-goers over your prescribed weights.
 Below, Howell shares five, multitasking moves for those days when you want to take a lickety-split approach to gym o’clock.

 View this post on Instagram